Long. The Greensand Way through remote wooded hills, passing Chartwell (Churchill, NT), Toys and Ide Hills. Gentle fields to finish.

 The standard walk is probably the most car unfriendly walk in book 2, as it is tricky to get back from Penshurst to Hurst Green (you can do so via Edenbridge/Edenbridge Town stations).
 A better option is the short walk: you can park your car at Hurst Green, one stop down the line from Oxted.

-A late lunch stop is The Cock Inn, Ide Hill (tel 01732 750310) 13km from the start of the walk.
-However the food here is just sandwiches and rolls.
+A late lunch stop is The The Cock Inn, Ide Hill (tel 01732 750310) 13km from the start of the walk, which serves food from noon to 9pm Monday to Saturday and noon to 7pm Sunday.
 Short walk / Standard walk alternate The Carpenters Arms (tel 01883 722209), Limpsfield Chart, 4km from the start of the walk, which serves good food from 12 to 2pm Tuesday to Saturday, and 12pm to 3pm on Sunday.

 Picnic Although you might consider virtually anywhere along the route, there are a couple of recommended spots highlighted in the text.
 The first is between Toy's Hill and Ide Hill and the second is after Ide Hill looking south towards Bough Beech water.